f5devcentral/nginx_automation_examples/README.md

   * azs            = ["us-east-1a", "us-east1b"] - Change to Correct Availability Zones based on selected Region
   * Also update assets boolean value as per your work-flows

-**STEP 3:**  In  S3 directory, inside the variable.tf file  add the following data variable "tf_state_bucket" {
+**STEP 3:**  In the 'S3 directory', inside the 'variable.tf' file  modify the following data
-  * type        = string
   * description = "S3 bucket for Terraform remote state storage"
-  * default     = "your-unique-bucket-name"  # Replace with your actual bucket name }
+  * default     = "your-unique-bucket-name"  # Replace with your actual bucket name

-**STEP 5:** Commit and push your build branch to your forked repo
+**STEP 4:** Commit and push your build branch to your forked repo
   * Build will run and can be monitored in the GitHub Actions tab and TF Cloud console

-**STEP 6:** Once the pipeline is complete, verify that your assets were deployed or destroyed based on your workflow.
+**STEP 5:** Once the pipeline is complete, verify that your assets were deployed or destroyed based on your workflow.

             **NOTE:**  The autocert process takes time.
 It may be 5 to 10 minutes before Let's Encrypt has provided the cert.